zackumar/Belnades/README.md

 ## Documentation

 For documentation locally, you can view `index.html` in the `docs` folder.
 Or you can visit https://zackumar.github.io/Belnades/.
 Also check out Spotify's official documentation at https://developer.spotify.com/documentation/.

+## Dependencies

+-   [superagent](https://www.npmjs.com/package/superagent) - Used for requests.
+(May change for axios)
+-   [express](https://www.npmjs.com/package/express) - Used for authentication code flow.

 ## Credit